The Short Story

-Even though I spent a lot of time in libraries when I was younger, I stumbled into librarianship as a career almost by accident.
-After graduating from college and spending about a year substitute teaching and teaching Spanish part-time, I realized I did not want to be a classroom teacher.
+I spent a lot of time in libraries when I was younger, but I stumbled into librarianship as a career almost by accident.
+After graduating from college and spending some time substitute teaching and teaching Spanish part-time, I realized I did not want to be a classroom teacher.
 I liked being with students and working in a school environment, but I didn’t like certain aspects of classroom teaching.
 My mother (a former teacher herself) said she always wished she had been the school librarian.
 I found out there was a graduate program in library science near me, and I enrolled with the intent of just checking it out and seeing if I liked it.